 January 24, 2022Events and Activities

 Phnom Penh, 24th January 2022 – Today, the Credit Guarantee Corporation of Cambodia Plc.
 (CGCC) entered into a Memorandum of Understanding (MoU) with the Biogas Technology and Information Center (BTIC) which was jointly established by the Royal University of Agriculture (RUA) and the United Nations Industrial Development Organization (UNIDO) through the project “Reduction of Greenhouse gas emission through Promotion of Commercial Biogas Plants”, funded by the Global Environment Facility (GEF) – as a key project for UNIDO’s ongoing Programme for Country Partnership in Cambodia.
-This cooperative partnership aims to promote investments of commercial biogas technologies in Cambodia.
+This cooperative partnership aims to promote investments in commercial biogas technologies in Cambodia.

 Under the framework of the MOU, the two parties have agreed on the objective to jointly identify opportunities for collaborative activities and programs to assist biogas technology and investment through appropriate risk-sharing facilities and to take forward identified collaborative opportunities in bridging knowledge gaps of the biogas value chain among partners and relevant stakeholders.
 This initiative will support and enable access to financial resources for commercial biogas technology investment for the interested investors or promoters.
-With such enabling investment environment, it will foster the adoption and implementation of commercial biogas technologies in the livestock sector and agro-processing industry which will provide great potential for the sectors in harnessing wastes to energy and in complying with bio-security systems, sanitation and environmental safeguards (such as preventing odor and water pollution).
-Such cooperation will enable farmers, rural communities and agribusinesses to improve their livelihoods and increase business profitability in a good and sustainable manner.
+With such enabling investment environment, it will foster the adoption and implementation of commercial biogas technologies in the livestock sector and agro-processing industry which will provide great potential for the sectors in harnessing wastes to energy and in complying with bio-security systems, sanitation, and environmental safeguards (such as preventing odor and water pollution).
+Such cooperation will enable farmers, rural communities, and agribusinesses to improve their livelihoods and increase business profitability in a good and sustainable manner.

 On behalf of CGCC, Mr. Wong Keet Loong, Chief Executive Officer expressed “This MoU signing with BTIC is a step towards CGCC’s Environmental, Social and Governance (ESG) strategies to support the growth of the agriculture sector which is one of the key priority sectors in Cambodia.
-This sector is the main source of local employment and income in the rural areas.
+This sector is the main source of local employment and income in rural areas.
 As the agriculture sector is the 2nd largest source of greenhouse gas (GHG) emissions, it will cause climate changes such as extended monsoon rainfalls and higher temperatures will have negative effects on this sector.
 Thus, the importance of reducing climate change is critical for the sustainability of the agro-processing and livestock industry.”

 “In addition to our strategic partnership with a commercial bank, we are honored to have the opportunity to collaborate closely with CGCC, a financial guarantee institution governed by the government, to provide an innovative financing solution to support the adoption of biogas technology for agribusinesses,” said Mr. Lor Lytour, Director of BTIC.
-He elaborated further: “The MOU will enable all key actors, including BTIC, CGCC and its bank partners as well as other stakeholders to working together closely and more effectively on a number of key priorities in order to deliver the response to the needs of Cambodia agribusiness in up taking this biogas technology which is proven as an effective and integrated waste management solution.”
-“We believe this partnership will foster the long-term growth in commercial animal production and agro-processing by promoting alternative and renewable energy and proper waste management, while contributing to the Government’s commitment in combating climate change,” he continued.
+He elaborated further: “The MOU will enable all key actors, including BTIC, CGCC, and its bank partners as well as other stakeholders to work together closely and more effectively on a number of key priorities in order to deliver the response to the needs of Cambodia agribusiness in up taking this biogas technology which is proven as an effective and integrated waste management solution.”
+“We believe this partnership will foster the long-term growth in commercial animal production and agro-processing by promoting alternative and renewable energy and proper waste management while contributing to the Government’s commitment to combating climate change,” he continued.